ajaysathvik/bi0s_Hardware_tasks/Bandit.md

 fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq<br />

 #### Learned:<br />
-    How to port to a server while in another server using ssh.<br />
+    How to port to a server while in another server using ssh.
-    It requires the rsa encrypted private key of the other server.<br />
+    It requires the rsa encrypted private key of the other server.

 ## LEVEL 14 --> 15
 #### The motive of this level is to submit the password of current level to port 30000 of localhost.